Alisson-Ribeiro/Git/README.md

 * git stash drop stash@{n} ---> deletes the stash informed in brackets, for a single drop

 * git stash clear ---> to delete all stashes

+## Alias
+### Alias is not a command in git, but a tool you can configure to obtain efficiency and productivity.
+Aliases are created using the 'git config' command.
+See these examples:

+* git config --global alias.co ---> checkout

+* git config --global alias.br ---> branch

+* git config --global alias.st ---> status

+### It creates shortcuts with global storage for the given command